 While you might be worried about whether or not you’ll catch COVID-19 and how you’ll manage when you do, there is one crucial thing to remember.
 While physical health is essential, it’s not the only thing you need to worry about in today’s ever-changing climate.
 You need to take care of your mental health as well.
 We’re drowning in information, and most of it isn’t being presented as objectively as it could be, which only serves to increase the growing sense of fear that we’re experiencing.

 Remember that mental health is just as important as physical.
 Do whatever you need to do to preserve your sense of well-being, whether that means having groceries delivered or staying inside and taking a bubble bath.

-Self-care is a term that’s become popular in recent years as a way to prioritize addressing your needs before you spend your energies on others.
+Self-care is a term that’s become popular in recent years to prioritize addressing your needs before you spend your energies on others.
 Now, it’s more important than ever to take care of yourself, so make it a point to practice self-care.

 What you choose to do is entirely up to you.
-It could mean relaxing with a glass of wine or cooking gourmet meals, even if they’re just for yourself.
-You could take up a creative outlet like writing, painting, art or dance while you’re stuck at home.
+It could mean cooking gourmet meals, even if they’re just for yourself.
+You could take up a creative outlet like writing, painting, art, or dance while you’re stuck at home.
 Create new things and share them with the world as a way to let your light shine a little brighter through all this darkness.

 Limit Your News Consumption

 There is a lot of news out there, and not all of it is accurate.
 Indeed, many articles are being slammed for fear-mongering and being designed to insight panic.
 It’s not surprising that people are afraid and panic-buying things like toilet paper that they don’t need.
 While staying informed is important because things are changing every day, it’s easy to get swallowed up in all the news and information we’re surrounded by daily.